code-shaper/code-shaper-website/docs/getting-started/create-a-rest-api-with-express.md

 sidebar_position: 6
 ---

-# Create an Express App
+# Create a REST API with Express

-The Express plugin generates an Express app that implements a starter REST API.
+The Express plugin generates a starter REST API using Express.
 You can then modify this API to meet your requirements.
-The plugin uses the following key technologies:
+The plugin uses the following key
+technologies:

 1. Framework: [Express](https://expressjs.com/)
 2. Logging: [Morgan](https://github.com/expressjs/morgan)